Router

 >I am a button</button>

-Router guard is another way to check if a component can activate or not.
-It can also run a block of codes before a route can activate or deactivate.
+Router guard is another way to check whether a component can activate or not.
+It can also run a block of code before a route can activate or deactivate.

-The following code is an example of a working guard codes but without functions yet.
+The following code is an example of working router guard code.

 return true;